Disappearance (2002 film): Plot

-While driving through New Mexico, the Henley family – Jim, his wife Patty, their daughter Kate, son Matt, along with Matt's friend Ethan – discover the whereabouts of Weaver, a ghost town, and decide to take a detour to it to take pictures.
+While driving through Nevada, the Henley family – Jim, his wife Patty, their daughter Kate, and son Matt, along with Matt's friend Ethan – discover the existence of Weaver, a ghost town, and decide to take a detour to it to take pictures.
 Stopping at a diner in the neighboring town of Two Wells, the family asks about Weaver but the patrons, all seeming dazed, claim not to have heard of the town, although a gas station attendant warns Jim to "stay on the pavement".
 The Henleys make their way to Weaver, where they find a wall with a mysterious symbol and a human-sized dried skin.
 They discover a videotape which shows previous visitors being taken by an unseen force, and then ending with a girl running from the unknown threat.
-Unnerved, the family try to leave but the SUV battery is dead and they are forced to spend the night in one of the abandoned buildings.
+Unnerved, the family tries to leave but the SUV won't start and they spend the night in one of the abandoned buildings.

-The next morning, the family discovers their SUV missing, along with a flashlight and Jim's sweater.
+The next morning, the family discover their SUV missing, along with a flashlight and Jim's sweater.
 Deciding to split up, Kate, Patty, and Matt remain in the building while Jim and Ethan set out for the diner.
 The two discover a large expanse of glass in the middle of the desert, a plaque in the center revealing it to be a 1948 neutron bomb test site called "Ground Zero".
 Ethan walks just ahead of Jim over a ridge, and when Jim makes his way over the ridge, Ethan is nowhere to be seen.
 Jim glimpses a car graveyard in the distance.
 He rushes there, hoping to find Ethan but instead discovers his SUV parked with other cars in the same pattern as the symbol on the wall.

 Back in Weaver, Patty, away from the others to use the bathroom, senses something watching her, then falls through rotten boards into a mine shaft.
-She hears growling sounds from below, and climbs further up, discovering many discarded items including her husband's sweater.
-Matt and Kate search for their mother and Matt climbs down the mine to help her.
+She hears growling sounds from below, and climbs up, discovering many discarded items including her husband's sweater.
+Matt and Kate are searching for their mother and Matt climbs down the mine to help her.
 The source of the growling rushes in the dark toward Patty and Matt.
-Patty fires a gun toward the sound which stops, although no body is discovered and it is uncertain if it was even harmed.
+Patty fires a gun toward the sound which stops, although no body is discovered.

-In the vehicle graveyard, as Jim salvages a battery for his SUV from another vehicle, he is stalked by one or more unseen creatures.
-He manages to evade them and successfully puts a replacement battery in, driving back to Weaver.
-He rescues his family, only for a seemingly driverless school bus and truck to block their way, forcing Jim to drive them both through a clapboard outbuilding to escape.
+In the vehicle graveyard, as Jim salvages a battery for his SUV from another vehicle, he feels stalked by one or more unseen creatures.
+He manages to evade them and successfully puts a replacement battery in and drives back to Weaver.
+He rescues his family, only for a seemingly driverless school bus and truck to block their way, so Jim drives them both into a clapboard outbuilding to escape.
 They stop to use a telephone at the diner, but it is useless.
 Jim and Matt spot a dust cloud moving in their direction from the vicinity of Weaver.